mbclark37/comp423-course-notes/docs/tutorials/rust-setup.md

             git init
     ```

-## Step 2: Configure the Dev Container
+### Step 2: Configure the Dev Container
-1. Download VSCode (if not already installed on device) and open the created directory via the file tab.
+1. Download VSCode (if not already installed on device) and open the created directory via the file tab on your menu bar.
-3. Add a Dev Container configuration file to your directory named .devcontainer.json and input the following code:
+2. Add a Dev Container configuration file to your directory named .devcontainer.json and input the following code:

     ```json title="dev-setup.json"
         {